 Let Our Attorneys Help You Through This Healing Process

 If your broken collarbone was caused by the negligence of another driver, we want to help you.
 You may be entitled to compensation for your medical bills and the time you miss from work.
 Let motorcycle accident attorney James Roswold make sure that you're able to heal as quickly and safely as you can.
-Contact our office today by completing the form on this page to learn more about whether a lawyer can help in your situation.
+Contact us online or call us directly at 816.471.5111 to learn more about whether a lawyer can help in your situation.